timberland-sig/rh-linux-poc/README.md

 ## Create the host-vm

-You need to `cd` to the *host-vm* directory and create your host virtual machine.
+You need to `cd` to the *host-vm* directory to create your host virtual machine.

 *Note that changing the specfic configuration - in terms of IP and MAC addresses, HOSTNQNs, etc. can be done by modifying the *global_vars.sh* file.*